-You’ve got your Chinese wedding dress.
+You’ve got your traditional Chinese wedding dress.
 Now what?
 Add the finishing touches to your cheongsam look with these accessory ideas.

 If you’re planning on an updo hairstyle with your wedding cheongsam, then adding a Chinese hairpin can be the perfect accessory piece.
 Our Ruby hairpin is made with a red and gold pankou knot, a homage to the traditional knots seen on qipao or cheongsam dresses.